Quasi Black-Box Variational Inference with Natural Gradients for Bayesian Learning

 We test the QBVI algorithm on different real-world data, in classification and prediction problems.
 The most simple scenario for applying our method is that of the logistic regression.
 In this case, the updates \eqref{eq:update_MU_martin} and \eqref{eq:update_S_martin} immediately apply, and the likelihood has a simple form.
 We report our results on two datasets.
 The Labour datasets \cite{mroz1984sensitivity} consists of 753 individuals and 7 variables, with a binary response variable indicating whether the participants are currently in the labour force.\footnote{Publicly available data:\url{//www.key2stats.com/data-set/view/140}} A 75\%-25\% split is applied to extract the training and testing sets, hyperparameters are provided in Appendix \ref{app:Z_experiments}.

-Fig. \ref{fig:Labour_LB_mu} provides an instructive summary of the model's learning.
-The (smoothed) LB is increasing reaching a plateau in both training and test data after about 1000 epochs (left plot), accordingly the likelihood of the data given the model parameters and the likelihood of the variational posterior display a similar behavior (rightmost plot), suggesting solidity in the learning phase.
+We explore and inspect for anomalies in the dynamics of the learning process for QBVI in Fig. \ref{fig:Labour_LB_mu}.
+The smoothed LB ($\bar{\LB}$ of Appendix \ref{app:Z_Appendix_practical_recommendations}) is increasing reaching a plateau in both training and test data after about 1000 epochs (left plot), accordingly the likelihood of the data given the model parameters and the likelihood of the variational posterior display a similar behavior (rightmost plot), suggesting solidity in the learning phase.
 Standard performance measures display high learning rates at a very early epoch and reach satisfactory steady levels at about epoch 300 already (middle panel).
-Results corresponding to the posterior parameters at the maximum value of the LB are reported in Table \ref{tab:perf_meas}.
-It is remarkable the data likelihood under the QBVI and Maximum-likelihood (ML) estimates are very close, despite the different optimization objectives, LB as opposed to log-likelihood (LL).
+Figure 2 points out a robust and smooth underlying learning process with a relatively fast convergence of the lower bound, variational likelihood, and performance metrics, where the magnitude of MC sampling noise is furthermore relatively small compared to the growth rate of such curves.
+Results corresponding to the posterior parameters at the maximum value of the LB are reported in Table 1: despite the different optimization objectives (LB as opposed to log-likelihood), the data log-likelihood (LL) under the QBVI and maximum-likelihood (ML) estimates are very close.